kayyrod21/mining-financial-model/assumptions.md

 ## Executive Summary

-This document outlines the financial assumptions for the GridEdge Compute Center Phase I, a 2.5MW modular hybrid data center in El Salvador combining ASIC mining, GPU leasing, and waste heat reuse, with planned expansion to 5MW+ in future phases.
+This document outlines the financial assumptions for the GridEdge Compute Center, a 5MW strategic deployment combining ASIC mining, GPU leasing, and waste heat reuse.
+Assumptions are based on industry benchmarks and adapted for El Salvador's geothermal environment.
 Assumptions are based on industry benchmarks from Crucible Capital's "Building a Datacenter for Dummies – Part I" and adapted for El Salvador's unique geothermal environment.

 ## CapEx per kW